 We’d never experienced flying in a business class flat bed seat to the Maldives, so we decided to plan ahead and make this trip extra special.
 I booked a pair of Club World tickets as soon as they became available a year in advance.

 As you might imagine we were eagerly looking forward to it for months, however our hopes were not realised.
-You can read about the whole experience on my own blog.
 In summary we experienced the following:

 - Enforced Downgrade mandated at check in 8 hours before scheduled departure